SolaceDev/SolaceProductDownload/README.md

 # Solace Product Download
-A project that supports automation for downloading products from Solace Products (https://products.solace.com).
+A project that supports automation for downloading Solace Products from (https://products.solace.com).
 It does so by providing an implementation of a Concourse resource to perform this download.
 ## Contents
 * [Overview](#overview)
 * [Concourse Configurations](#concourse-configurations)